Add a blog to your Angular website using markdown files

 Bonus hack 🤖

-, on the server side of my Angular Universal app which ultimately would have had for effect that such content would have been ignored by crawlers 😢 Prior to Angular v6 I would have solved this by loading resources directly from the filesystem (usingfs
+While developing this blog solution I faced the problem that ngx-markdown was not able to load the markdown files, from the assets folder using relative paths and the HttpClientModule , on the server side of my Angular Universal app which ultimately would have had for effect that such content would have been ignored by crawlers 😢 Prior to Angular v6 I would have solved this by loading resources directly from the filesystem (usingfs ) but unfortunately this isn’t possible anymore.
+Fortunately 😅 I found the following discussion and issue https://github.com/angular/universal/issues/858 which allowed my to solve the problem

-, the idea is to intercept all Http requests with the goal to rewrite them with an understandable server side host path.
+In order to help our Angular Universal server to load correctly the resources we need for ngx-markdown, the idea is to intercept all Http requests with the goal to rewrite them with an understandable server side host path.
 Not rocket science but definitely a must have for our implementation of a friendly SEO blog based on markdown files

 import {Inject, Injectable, PLATFORM_ID} from '@angular/core';